scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 You will test and support to the best of your abilities one or more of:

-* Expontential growth in the amount of traffic to your web service
+* Exponential growth in the amount of traffic to your web service
-* Expontential growth in the dataset your web service relies upon
+* Exponential growth in the dataset your web service relies upon

 ---